mperry/functionalgroovy/README.md

  * Groovy quickcheck style testing
  * Adding monadic functions to java.util.List
  * Monad comprehensions (dynamically typed)
+ * Monad library using a minimal monad implementation (unit/flatMap)
  * Lenses
  * Reader, Writer and State monads
  * A simple IO type

-It is divided into two components, core and main.
-Core enhances Functional Java with Groovy idioms whilst main adds further functionality.
+It is divided into four components: core, main, demo and consume.
+* Core enhances Functional Java with Groovy idioms
+* Main adds new functionality
+* Demo includes examples of FP in Groovy and usage of this library
+* Consume shows how to include FunctionalGroovy in your project

 I have written an initial [blog post](http://mperry.github.io/2013/07/28/groovy-null-handling.html) covering:
 - some introductory material on functional programming in Groovy